BESL Pro Season 5

 The playoff bracket is drawn by head admin after the conclusion of all the swiss group stage games.

-Teams that are eliminated in the swiss group stage with W-L records of 0-3 and 1-3 (5 teams) are relegated from the League and have to play in the off-season qualifiers in order to once again obtain a slot in the League.
+Teams that are eliminated in the swiss group stage with W-L records of 0-3 and 1-3 (5 teams total) are relegated from the League and have to play in the off-season qualifiers in order to once again obtain a slot in the League.

 5.6.
 LAN Finals

-The two (2) teams that reach the grand final of the playoffs bracket secure a spot in the LAN finals held at HyperTown.
+The four (4) teams that reach the semi-finals of the playoffs bracket secure a spot in the LAN finals held at HyperTown.

 During the off-season, a set number of qualifiers is held in order to determine the Teams that are going to obtain a slot in the upcoming season of BESL Pro.
 Qualifier details, such as dates and format, are announced together with the season announcement.